jste1n/DC-Tower-CodingChallenge-IBM/README.md

 # DC-Tower-CodingChallenge-IBM
-Java-Programm für ein Tower Aufzug-System
+Java-Program for a Tower Elevator-System

 for more information see
 DC Tower_CodingChallenge_2018.pdf